Texas and ESPN announced their 20 year $300 million dollar joint venture. Good luck, Oklahoma.

 While sleeping through the Orange Bowl beatdown by Stanford over Virginia Tech, I had a dream.
 A dream that for one day I could be the omnipotent commissioner of the NCAA and fix this horrible mess.

-on his release point
+Tim Tebow working on his release point with the BCS trophy |

 First rule: You can't just say that the answer is a playoff.
 Because that isn't going to happen, despite what Marc Cuban tells you (http://sports.espn.go.com/dallas/ncf/news/story?id=5927151) and frankly I don't want to see a 16 team playoff.